monkeymademe/getting-started-with-command-line/worksheet.md

 Now we are out of Nano back into the command prompt.

 ### Don't forget what we have learned.

-Now we have data inside 'pete.txt' can we see if the file size has changed.
+Now we have data inside 'pete' can we see if the file size has changed.

 ```shell
   ls -s
 ```
-There is now a 4 next to 'pete.txt' but what does that mean.
+There is now a 4 next to 'pete' but what does that mean.
 Its not very clear.
 The manual for 'ls' said that '-s' would display the size in blocks.
 Can we make this human readable change it to something we know like kilobytes or megabytes file sizes?

 Checking the manual again you can find the option: